 CPCCWHS1001 Prepare to Work Safely in the Construction Industry

-This unit of competency specifies the mandatory work health and safety training required prior to undertaking construction work.
-The unit requires the person to demonstrate personal awareness and knowledge of health and safety legislative requirements in order to work safely and prevent injury or harm
+CPCCWHS1001 Prepare to Work Safely in the Construction Industry.
+First of all this unit of competency specifies the mandatory work health and safety training required prior to undertaking construction work.
+In other words the unit requires the person to demonstrate for example personal awareness and knowledge of health and safety legislative requirements in order to work safely and prevent injury or harm

 to self and others.
-It covers identifying and orally reporting common construction hazards, understanding basic risk control measures, and identifying procedures for responding to potential incidents and
+In other words it covers identifying and orally reporting common construction hazards, understanding basic risk control measures, and identifying procedures for responding to potential incidents and

 emergencies.
-It also covers correctly selecting and fitting common personal protective equipment (PPE) used for construction work.
+Consiquently it also covers correctly selecting and fitting common personal protective equipment (PPE) used for construction work.

 This course is nationally recognised under the Australian Qualifications Framework (AQF).